victorops/hubot-victorops/README.md

 Configuration of the key is in an environment variable:

     export HUBOT_VICTOROPS_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

+### Optional settings

+#### HUBOT_ANNOUNCE

+If you would like your bot to announce itself when it connects to the channel, you can add this additional environment variable, which will be sent to the timeline on a successful connection.

+Default: Blank (no message sent on join)

+    export HUBOT_ANNOUNCE=Hubot reporting for duty!

+#### HUBOT_VICTOROPS_KEEP

+This environment variable can be set to control how long JSON alert data for each incident is kept within the redis brain.

+Unit: Days
+Default: 1

+    export HUBOT_VICTOROPS_KEEP=7

 ## Installation alternatives
 Rather than edit your Hubot's dependencies, you can install the adapter directly from github: